swfrench/rma-async/README.md

 3.  ~~Dependency management between async tasks ("events" similar to UPC++?).~~ A preliminary implementation of inter-task dependency management has been added.
+4. The dependency model is currently tree-like (an async can have only one dependency but any number of dependents).
+Should this instead support more general DAGs?

 ## References